webpack/webpack.js.org/content/guides/hmr-react.md

 You may benefit from reading the
 [webpack-dev-server options](/configuration/dev-server) and the [concept pages](/concepts).

-The basic assumption here is that your JavaScript entry is located at `./src/index.js` and that you're using CSS Modules for your styling.
+The basic assumption here is that your `index.js` entry file is located within the `./src` subdirectory and that your css file is preprocessed with CSS Loader Modules .

 Please refer to inline comments within the file for config setting explanation.
 The main areas to look are the `devServer` and `entry` keys.
 The `HotModuleReplacementPlugin` in